 Engineering controls will be utilized to eliminate or minimize exposure to employees.
-The following engineering controls will be used.
+The following engineering controls will be used by MCCMH:

 - a.
-Sharps containers (in all areas where sharps are generated) - b.
-Puncture resistant covered waste containers with heavy gauge plastic liners for the disposal of contaminated waste. - c.
-Safety needle devices must be used whenever possible.
-If the safety mechanism is a hinged style cover this will be deployed using a hard flat surface and not done by hand. - 4.
-For other information about handing of sharps, including transportation, disposal and recordkeeping, see the MCCMH Medical Waste Management Plan, in the Infection Control Binder (red binder located near the First Aid kit at each site).
+Sharps containers (in all areas where sharps are generated.) - b.
+Puncture resistant covered waste containers with heavy gauge waste liners for the disposal contaminated waste (in all areas where waste is generated) - c.
+Safety needle devices (e.g., retractable or self-sheathing needle devices) must be used whenever possible. - 4.
+For other information about handing of sharps, including transportation, disposal and recordkeeping, see the MCCMH Medical Waste Management Plan, in the Infection Control Binder (red binder located near the First Aid kit at each site.)